Lioneriod/Cartomantic-Assistant/README.md

 - Node.js
 - Render (to keep that API running)
 - HTML and CSS (flexbox and grid)
-- n8n (yep, feast your eyes on this project super duper small project, you AI afficionados!)
+- n8n (yep, feast your eyes on this super duper small project, you AI afficionados!)

 ### The n8n workflow 💡